kkgthb/az-playwright-svc-01/README.md

 Here is a portion of Microsoft's UI.
 Not bad!
 Screenshots, videos, a browser Network tab looking thing accompanied by screenshots and videos with little red dots on the screenshots indicating click actions, etc.

 ![Screenshot of test results displayed in Microsoft Playwright "reporting" service](/README-screenshot.png)

+_(Note:  Playwright, out of the box, also includes all of that when run locally on your machine.
+See execution instructions up top.)_

 ---